chenlei-leng/chenlei-leng.github.io/_pages/research.md

 - **Network Models**
   Directed and undirected models with reciprocity, transitivity, and latent structure.

-- **Graphon and Exchangeable Structures**
-  Nonparametric models for large networks using graphon and graphex processes.

 - **Pairwise Comparison Models**
   Low-rank and structured models for ranking and comparison data.